osixia/docker-openldap/README.md

 Add your custom certificate, private key and CA certificate in the directory **image/service/slapd/assets/ssl** adjust filename in **image/env.yml** and rebuild the image ([see manual build](#manual-build)).

-Or you can set your custom certificate at run time, by mouting your a directory containing thoses files to **/osixia/slapd/ssl** and adjust there name with the following environment variables :
+Or you can set your custom certificate at run time, by mouting a directory containing thoses files to **/osixia/slapd/ssl** and adjust there name with the following environment variables :

 	docker run -v /path/to/certifates:/osixia/slapd/ssl \
 	-e SSL_CRT_FILENAME=my-ldap.crt \